Metonymy: Background

+Related concepts

+Metaphor substitutes the name by an analogy, rather than by an association.

 Synecdoche uses a part to refer to the whole, or the whole to refer to the part.

 Metalepsis uses a familiar word or a phrase in a new context.
-For example, "lead foot" may describe a fast driver; lead is heavy, and a heavy foot on the accelerator causes a vehicle to go fast.
+For example, "lead foot" may describe a fast driver; lead is proverbially heavy, and a foot exerting more pressure on the accelerator causes a vehicle to go faster (in this context unduly so).
 The figure of speech is a "metonymy of a metonymy".

 Many cases of polysemy originate as metonyms: for example, "chicken" means the meat as well as the animal; "crown" for the object, as well as the institution.